patrickarmengol/patrickarmengol.github.io/content/blog/btbs_review.md

 ## About

-This book is a followup to "Automating the Basic Stuff with Python" and is meant to bridge the gap from beginner to intermediate.
+This book is a followup to "Automate the Basic Stuff with Python" and is meant to bridge the gap from beginner to intermediate.
 I started reading it just after the first book as I thought it was appropriate and would help give me a better understanding of the language, its features, and best practices.
 My idea was that I should round out my technical knowledge before jumping in to the more project based books.

 ## Things I liked